This overedge foot tutorial is written by Linda from Sewing Bee Fabrics, online stockists of haberdashery, fabrics and sewing accessories.

 The overedge foot is also known as an overcast foot, or an overlocking foot.
 Essentially it allows thread to wrap around the edge of the fabric to prevent unraveling.
 It is a magical little sewing machine foot that can give you an edging similar to that of an overlocker with just about any sewing machine.
 You can buy an overlocking foot here.

 Line your fabric edge up against the guide and select either an over-edge stitch or a wide zigzag stitch.
+On the Janome foot showed above the edge you line the fabric up to is the middle of the 3 bars.
 Always check that the needle won’t hit metal in the centre with the stitch you have selected.

 Most sewing machines have at least a couple of stitches designed to sew over the edges of fabric.
 As a general rule, those stitches that move only forward are better for light-medium weight fabrics, whereas those that move back and forwards are better suited to medium – heavy weight fabrics.
 You might want to experiment to see what works best with your machine.